openedx/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 ## Authentication
 The API requires OAuth authentication to grant access to the endpoints and actions.

-All endpoints can return the following response errors if there some problem with the authentication process:
+All endpoints can return the following response errors if there is a problem with the authentication process:

 ### Credentials not provided
 * Code: 401 UNAUTHORIZED